-I am a Ph.D. student at the University of Illinois, Urbana-Champaign, and my research advisor is Prof. Sarita Adve.
+I am a first year Ph.D. student at the University of Illinois, Urbana-Champaign, and my research advisor is Prof. Sarita Adve.

 Before starting my Ph.D., I worked at Intel Corporation as part of the IoT group.
-I was responsible for pre-silicon and post-silicon validation for the 4G/5G modem projects and later, the Movidius VPU hardware accelerators.
+During my time at Intel, I have worked on pre-silicon and post-silicon validation, and power and performance evaluation.
+I have been a part of the 4G/5G modem projects and later, the Movidius VPU hardware accelerators.

 Before Intel, I received my B. Tech. in Electronics and Communication Engineering from Vellore Institute of Technology in 2017.